 publishing application would either have to wait until Subscriber 2 comes up

 or it would have to time out.
-Cloud Pub/Sub manages this by
+Pub/Sub manages this process by

 effectively saving the message for Subscriber 2.

-You are now ready to develop with Cloud Pub/Sub!
+You are now ready to develop with Pub/Sub!

 How did it go?

-Note that additional resources and links are available on the Cloud Pub/Sub support page.
+Additional resources and links are available on the Pub/Sub support page.

 Stop all running applications.